mwaldleben/FourSidedCavityFlow.jl/README.md

 ### For development

-The Julia module is not yet a registered package.
+The Julia module is not a registered package.
 To work on the development version clone this git repository.
 Navigate to the root directory and start the Julia REPL.
 ```bash